 - To protect yourself, when burdened with debt, from your creditors.

 Petitioning for your own bankruptcy, a Debtor’s Petition can be considered if you have no or few assets.
-Even if you own assets it still maybe the best way forward if you have insurmountable debt levels, that will not go away.
+Even if you own assets it still maybe the best way forward if you have insurmountable debt levels.

-On a personal level typically those considering personal Bankruptcy and have reservations and fears have the following assets at risk:
+Typically, those considering personal Bankruptcy have reservations and fears regarding following assets :

 - Equity in Home,